nathanmarz/storm-website/about/simple-api.md

 layout: about
 ---

 Storm has a simple and easy to use API.
 When programming on Storm, you manipulate and transform streams of tuples, and a tuple is a named list of values.
-Tuples can contains objects of any type; if you want to use a type Storm doesn't know about it's [very easy](https://github.com/nathanmarz/storm/wiki/Serialization) to register a serializer for that type.
+Tuples can contain objects of any type; if you want to use a type Storm doesn't know about it's [very easy](https://github.com/nathanmarz/storm/wiki/Serialization) to register a serializer for that type.

 There are just three abstractions in Storm: spouts, bolts, and topologies.
 A **spout** is a source of streams in a computation.
 Typically a spout reads from a queueing broker such as Kestrel, RabbitMQ, or Kafka, but a spout can also generate its own stream or read from somewhere like the Twitter streaming API.
 Spout implementations already exist for most queueing systems.